Glasses: Precursors

-There are claims that single lens magnifying glasses were being used in China during the Northern Song Dynasty (960-1127).

 Robert Grosseteste's treatise De iride (On the Rainbow), written between 1220 and 1235, mentions using optics to "read the smallest letters at incredible distances".
 A few years later in 1262, Roger Bacon is also known to have written on the magnifying properties of lenses.
 The development of the first eyeglasses took place in northern Italy in the second half of the 13th century.

 Independently of the development of optical lenses, some cultures developed "sunglasses" for eye protection, without any corrective properties.
 For example, flat panes of smoky quartz were used in 12th-century China, and the Inuit have used snow goggles for eye protection.

 Invention

 The earliest recorded comment on the use of lenses for optical purposes was made in 1268 by Roger Bacon.